godzilla-reject/Mage-Metal_Backup/Character Creation Playtest Packet.md

 ```

 ## 10. *Selecting Equipment*
-After selecting a General Perk, the final step of Mage creation is to
+After selecting a General Perk, the final step of Mage creation is to determine what equipment your Pilot uses.

+Using the starting wealth granted by your **History**, purchase as little or as much equipment from [[Character Creation Playtest Packet#Appendix E Equipment|Appendix E: Equipment]].
+USH-M basic gear recommendation is at least one weapon (preferably that you have a proficiency in), one suit of armor (also, preferably that you have proficiency in), and some basic gear such as Nutri-gel, a Hardlight Torch, a backpack and a set of clothes.

+After gear acquisition, denote any remaining credits.
 ## 11. *Finishing Up*
+Congratulations, you’ve completed the first (and more complicated) half of character creation for this play test.
+Take this time to go ahead and fill out the *Mage* section of the linked feedback questionnaire.

+Now, it is time to create the *Metal* for the *Mage*.
+Proceed to Part 2: *The Metal*.

 # Character Creation Part 2: *The Metal*
 ``` meta-bind-embed